domRiddle/ASF/Commands.md

 ASF will "join" extra out-of-range arguments to plural type of the last in-range argument.
 This means that `redeem bot key1 key2 key3` for `redeem <Bots> <Keys>` will work exactly the same as `redeem bot key1,key2,key3`.
 Together with accepting newline as command delimiter, this makes it possible for you to write `redeem bot` then paste a list of keys separated by any acceptable delimiter character (such as newline), or standard `,` ASF delimiter.
 Keep in mind that this trick can be used only for command variant that uses the most amount of arguments (so specifying `<Bots>` is mandatory in this case).

 As you've read above, a space character is being used as a delimiter for a command, therefore it can't be used in arguments.
 However, also as stated above, ASF can join out-of-range arguments, which means that you're actually able to use a space character in argument that is defined as a last one for given command.
 For example, `nickname bob Great Bob` will properly set nickname of `bob` bot to "Great Bob".
 In the similar way you can check names containing spaces in `owns` command.

-Please note that sending a command to the group chat acts like a relay - if you're saying `redeem X` to 3 of your bots sitting together with you on the group chat, it'll result in the same as you'd say `redeem X` to every single one of them privately.
-In most cases **this is not what you want**, and instead you should use `given bot` command that is being sent to **a single bot in private window**.
-ASF supports group chat, as in many cases it can be useful source for communication with it, but you should almost never execute any command on the group chat if there are 2 or more ASF bots sitting there, unless you fully understand ASF behaviour written here and you in fact want to relay the same command to every single bot that is listening to you.

-*And even in this case you should use private chat with `<Bots>` syntax instead.*

 ---